ommahavarkar-2006/FoodWasteManagement/README.md

 ## 🍽️ Food Waste Management System

-A Full Stack Web Application developed using **Python Flask, MySQL, HTML, CSS and JavaScript** that helps reduce food waste by connecting food donors with NGOs.
+A Full Stack Web Application developed using **Python, Flask, MySQL, HTML, CSS and JavaScript** that helps reduce food waste by connecting food donors with NGOs.

 ---